This Hot Corn and Crab Dip is the perfect appetizer for any party! Make it as mild or as spicy as you'd like!

 We typically do not do sit-down family dinners in the summer.
 We let the boys eat outside as much as possible and usually that means Dan and I fend for ourselves.
 I call it our warm-weather-loving summer no-schedule dinner schedule.

-I have mentioned before that we LOVE dips.
+I have mentioned before that we LOVE dips, like this Buffalo Chicken Dip and this Spinach Artichoke Dip and this Chicken Jalapeno Dip.
 This particular spicy, gooey dip had been on my brain for a while and I threw it together the other night as an unconventional (for most), conventional (for us) dinner for Dan and myself.
 It was so ridiculously good and please no judging when I tell you that the two of us polished it off in ONE HOUR.
 That.
 Good.

 I used my cast-iron skillet to make this dip, but if you don't own one do not fret!